Hail to you, O sun of the seasons, as you travel the skies aloft!

 potentially solar-powered web site!

-and are currently in the early stages of getting the project started.
 We're running the server on a low-power consumption

-Onion Omega2 Pro, average power consumption 160mA.
+Raspberry Pi Zero 2, average power consumption 160mA.
 We hope to eventually run this from a solar

 panel; we've had a couple of attempts with varying degrees of success but we haven't given up yet.